bloodmapgod/blood-ritual/README.md

   - send a random viewer by click the thunder button Once the sacrifice is completed, click close (X) button.

-Note: randomly picked viewers may not be in the chat.
+Note: randomly picked viewers may not be in the chat (inactive).

 ### Tribute of Prayer

 Worship to the Blood Map God by reciting a holy prayer.
 Words must be recited correctly for the tribute to be completed.
 Click record button and recite the prayer words.
-Words in each lines must be recited all at once.
+Words in each line must be recited all at once.
+Lines can be recited separately.
 Once completed, click continue.

 ### Tribute of Journey